hanneoberman/pkg-dev/README.md

 # R packages seminar

+Workshop "Develop an R package within an hour".

-See the accompanying website [gerkovink.com/rpackage](https://www.gerkovink.com/rpackage/) on how to create an R-package from scratch.
+See the accompanying website [hanneoberman.github.io/pkg-dev](https://hanneoberman.github.io/pkg-dev/) on how to create an R-package from scratch.

 By Gerko Vink and Hanne Oberman.